Qualifying for an Absentee Ballot

 Requesting an Absentee Ballot

-Most states, except for those that conduct all-mail elections, require voters to submit an application to obtain an absentee/mail ballot.
+Most states, except for those that conduct mostly-mail elections, require voters to submit an application to obtain an absentee/mail ballot.
 The ways in which voters may request a ballot vary, as do the deadlines for submitting the application to the local election official.
 Some states also regulate who can distribute or collect applications to receive an absentee/mail ballot.

 Once the application is received, states have a process for verifying that the application did indeed come from the intended voter; only after verification are ballots mailed to that voter.
 The timelines for delivering blank ballots to voters vary, with some states beginning the process 45 days (or more) before an election, and others delivering blank ballots within a month before the election.